andre-maree/DurableUniqueIdGenerator/README.md

 api/MasterReset/{resourceId}/{id}/{waitForResultMilliseconds?}

-{id} - this is the new value of the counter, this can be rest to 0 or any interger value, incuding negatives
+{id} - this is the new value of the counter, this can be rest to 0 or any interger value, including negatives

 ## DeleteCounterResource